 Individualized & Personalized

 Students participate in individual and group therapy as well as family therapy during conference calls and family workshops.
-Psychiatric evaluations, medication management, and other services are provided to students as needed by Dr. Chad Brown.
+Psychiatric evaluations, medication management, and other services are provided to students as needed.
 Students meet with staff mentors once per week and mentors are available everyday to support the structure of Dragonfly.

 "Many thanks for you and your team helping our son find himself and all the positive attributes he naturally possesses, giving him the life skills needed to love himself, mature, manage his health, and be independent."